IdrisGit/idrisGit/README.md

 ## Open To

-- Open source projects that could use an extra hand
+- Open source projects that could use an extra pair of hands.
-- Interesting fullstack work
+- Interesting fullstack work; freelance or full-time.
-- Learning from others and sharing what I know
+- People to learn from, and ideas worth sharing back.